Self-care Strategies

 3. I don’t have time for Self-care

-The truth is, we all have to take responsibility for our wellbeing even when it seems impossible.
+The truth is we all have to take responsibility for our well-being even when it seems impossible.
 Boundaries are difficult for most of us, but by establishing healthy ones for ourselves and others, we can carve out time to find enjoyment in caring for our needs.
 By not carving out the time for self-care, we may find ourselves in a position of needing care 100% of the time when a physical or mental crash occurs.
 A little prevention in time and effort can make a significant difference in outcomes.

 15 Self-care Strategies